mui/material-ui/docs/src/pages/guides/typescript/typescript.md

 //        Type 'string' is not assignable to type 'SystemStyleObject<Theme>'.
 ```

-The problem is that the type of the `flexDirection` prop is inferred as `string`, which is too arbitrary.
+The problem is that the type of the `flexDirection` prop is inferred as `string`, which is too wide.
 To fix this, you can pass the styles object directly to the `sx` prop:

 ```ts
 export default function App() {